NA-MIC/ProjectWeek/PW31_2019_Boston/Projects/kidneyAtlas/README.md

 Back to [Projects List](../../README.md#ProjectsList)

-# Kidney and male pelvis atlas
+# Abdomen and male pelvis atlas

 ## Key Investigators

-- Babacar Diao (Ecole Militaire de Santé Dakar)
+- Babacar Diao (Ecole Militaire de Santé Dakar - Senegal)
-- Michael Halle (brigham and women's hospital)
+- Michael Halle (Brigham and Women's Hospital)
 - Nayra Pumar (ULPGC – GTMA-IUIBS - MACbioIDi)
 - Juan Ruiz-Alzola (ULPGC - GTMA-IUIBS - MACbioIDi)

 ## Project Description

-This project focuses on the development of an anatomical atlas of the kidney and male urinary system, along with an improved version of the male pelvic atlas.
+This project focuses on the development of an anatomical atlas of the abdomen and male urinary system, along with an improved version of the male pelvic atlas.

 ## Objectives